Liftric/cognito-idp/README.md

 getUser(accessToken = "TOKEN_FROM_SIGN_IN_REQUEST"): Result<GetUserResponse>
 ```

-#### Claims
+#### Get Claims

 Parses the ID token to a Claims object (e.g. to access the sub id or email address).

-Not generic, refer to the Claims class to see which parameters are supported.
+> Not generic, refer to the Claims class to see which parameters are supported.

 ```kotlin
 getClaims(fromIdToken = "ID_TOKEN_FROM_SIGN_IN_REQUEST"): Result<Claims>